DaddaRev/Sensorial-Node/README.md

 The node is responsible for acquiring data relating to **soil humidity**, detected by:
 - **Three analog sensors**: [SEN0308](https://wiki.dfrobot.com/Waterproof_Capacitive_Soil_Moisture_Sensor_SKU_SEN0308), [SOILWATCH](https://pino-tech.eu/wp-content/uploads/2017/08/SoilWatch10.pdf), [Teros10](https://metergroup.com/it/products/teros-10/)
 - **One digital sensor**: [Teros12](https://metergroup.com/it/products/teros-12/)
+<br><br>
 ## 📡 LoRaWAN Communication
 This project is based on the **LoRaWAN End Node template** to communicate with a LoRaWAN gateway.
-After configuring the communication parameters, the node periodically sends the acquired sensor data.<br>
+After configuring the communication parameters, the node periodically sends the acquired sensor data.<br><br>
 👉 *See the configuration variables inside the project for detailed settings.*
 <br><br>
 ## 📊 Sensory Data Acquisition Methods